orxfun/orx-parallel/docs/wasm.md

 This is a good fit for simple demos.

 - initialize runtime with fixed thread count, say `N`,
-- run parallel operations with defaults.
+- run parallel operations with defaults, which will use up to `N` threads depending on the computation.

 ```rust
 // uses N threads